barker29/hillsboro-crashes/docs/resources.markdown

 - [Washington County Sheriff's Office](https://www.washingtoncountyor.gov/sheriff/news)
 - [Hillsboro Police](https://flashalert.net/id/HPD/)
 - Monthly updates to the City of Hillsboro [Transportation Committee](https://hillsboro-oregon.civicweb.net/Portal/MeetingTypeList.aspx).
+- For rural crashes reported at specific mileposts, the [Milepost Map](https://data.oregon.gov/dataset/Milepost-Map/) is helpful.

 It is quite possible for something to slip through the cracks, so please let me know if the data is missing anything.